Major Reason for Drop in Power Supply Nationwide Mentioned as Nigerians Raise Concerns

 See the X post below:

-Why is Nigeria experience electricity problems in 2025?
+Why is Nigeria experience electricity problems?

 Nigeria’s electricity sector has faced decades of instability, marked by frequent national grid collapses and chronic supply shortages.